madebysteve/bayousurgicalsolutions.com/about.md

 Our **proven business model** will work to get the **most money** for your non-moving surgical inventory!

-Our resources will help you **save money** on the purchase of these expensive medsurg sterile disposables:
+Our resources will help you **save money** on the purchase of those expensive medsurg sterile disposables:

 - non-contracted items
 - weak-contracted items